IoLanguage/eerie/CONTRIBUTING.md

 **WRONG**
 ```Io
 ProtoName := Object clone do (

     someMethod := method("hello" println)
     ...)
 ```

 Also, notice a space after the `do` keyword.
+There should be a blank line inside after start and before the end of the `do` block.

 ### Line Width